CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

 5.  **How does this model de-risk innovation for me?**

     Traditional fixed-scope projects front-load risk by requiring a large commitment to an unproven idea.
-The Pod's retainer model allows you to start with a smaller "Catalyst" tier investment to validate an idea *before* committing to a larger-scale build, strategically de-risking your innovation portfolio.
+The Pod's retainer model allows you to start with a smaller "ignition" tier investment to validate an idea *before* committing to a larger-scale build, strategically de-risking your innovation portfolio.